 1) Know Pain Points of your End Users

 To build a successful mobile app, you need a lot of data about your end-users, whether it is B2B, B2C, or B2H sales.
 You can only make informed business decisions, prioritize development, and refine the user experience if you know the pain points of the end-user and how they are going to engage with your app.
-Having End-users feedback and taking a survey is crucial, not only for identifying relevant test strategies but also for making business decisions down the line.
-One needs to understand the business first to perform better testing.

 2) Functionality Check is Top Priority